Richmond firefighters work to save swan trapped in frozen water

 Lows in the metro will be near 10 degrees, and many outlying areas will slip into single digits.
 The record for Richmond is 10 degrees, set back in 1928.

-“It’s difficult working in the cold, especially when you are dealing with water,” said Captain Mark Wagner with the Richmond Fire Department.
-“Even though our gear is somewhat water proof, we get very wet inside this gear,” Wagner said.
+"It's difficult working in the cold, especially when you are dealing with water,” said Captain Wagner.
+"Even though our gear is somewhat water proof, we get very wet inside this gear,” Wagner said.
 “Things start freezing.”